tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 # More Web Browser DOM Methods

 ## Overview
-Today we are going to look at alternatives to `.innerHTML` that can be used to **"CRUD"** HTML elements in the web browser.
+Today we are going to look at alternatives to `.innerHTML` that can be used to **"CRUD"** (i.e. Create, Read, Update, Delete) HTML elements in the web browser.

 ## Contents
 <!--- Local Navigation --->